Luchixiang/EMDiffuse/README.md

 This repository contains the official Pytorch implementation of our paper: **EMDiffuse: A Diffusion-based Deep Learning Method Augmenting Ultrastructural Imaging and Volume Electron Microscopy**.

 EMDiffuse offers a toolkit for applying diffusion models to electron microscopy (EM) images, designed to enhance ultrastructural imaging in EM and extend the capabilities of volume electron microscopy (vEM).
 We have tailored the diffusion model for EM applications, developing **EMDiffuse-n** for EM denoising, **EMDiffuse-r** for EM super-resolution, and **vEMDiffuse-i** and **vEMDiffuse-a** for generating isotropic resolution data from anisotropic volumes in vEM.
-All results, including training and inference, will be stored in a newly created folder under `./experiments`.
-Please replace the `--path` arguments in the instructions with your dataset's path.

-- A selection of model weights is available at  [EMDiffuse_model_weight](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3590540_connect_hku_hk/EtSvqrIyrNREim5dJfabx2ABMLNhwk2Z9EsJDD4w6mls8g?e=OdP4Vq).
+A selection of model weights is available at  [EMDiffuse_model_weight](https://connecthkuhk-my.sharepoint.com/:f:/g/personal/u3590540_connect_hku_hk/EtSvqrIyrNREim5dJfabx2ABMLNhwk2Z9EsJDD4w6mls8g?e=OdP4Vq).
 Download them and place them in the `./experiments` folder.
 The vEMDiffuse-i model was trained on the  [Openorgnelle liver dataset](https://doi.org/10.25378/janelia.16913047.v1). and vEMDiffuse-a was trained on the [MICrONS multi-area dataset](https://www.microns-explorer.org/).

-- For more information, please visit our webpage: https://www.haibojianglab.com/emdiffuse.
+All results, including training and inference, will be stored in a newly created folder under `./experiments`.

-- Running the diffusion process on a **GPU** is highly recommended for both training and testing.
+Running the diffusion process on a **GPU** is highly recommended for both training and testing.

+For more information, please visit our webpage: https://www.haibojianglab.com/emdiffuse.

-- Should you have any questions regarding the code, please do not hesitate to contact us.
+Should you have any questions regarding the code, please do not hesitate to contact us.

 ### Update: